docker/docs/get-started/part3.md

 Docker will do an in-place update, no need to tear the stack down first or kill any containers.

-Now, re-run the `docker stack ps` command to see the deployed instances reconfigured.
+Now, re-run `docker container ls -q` to see the deployed instances reconfigured.
 For example, if you scaled up the replicas, there will be more running containers.

 ### Take down the app and the swarm